heimrichhannot/contao-email_voting/README.md

 ### Step 2

-Activate "Save formdata (efg)" in the form configuration.
+Activate "Save formdata (efg)" in the form configuration (alias field could be email).

 ### Step 3
 After adding the necessary fields, link them in the form's config: